andrebrait/1g1r-romset-generator/README.md

 # Help and debugging:
         -h,--help               Prints this usage message
+        -v,--version            Prints the version
-        -v,--verbose            Logs more messages (useful when troubleshooting) --debug                 Logs even more messages (useful when troubleshooting)
+        -V,--verbose            Logs more messages (useful when troubleshooting) --debug                 Logs even more messages (useful when troubleshooting)
 ```